 - [EDU] during the preceding three calendar years to customers in this state." - 3.
-The statutory benchmark for 2011 is seven-tenths of one percent greater than that for 2010.
+The statutory benchmark for 2014 is one percent greater than that for 2013.
 R.C.
 4928.66(A)(1)(a). - 4.
 R.C.
 4928.66(A)(2)(d) permits a utility to include, for purposes of compliance with the aforementioned statutorily mandated energy efficiency benchmark, "transmission and distribution infrastructure improvements that reduce line losses." - 5.
-As part of their overall compliance strategy for 2009 and thereafter, the Companies intend to incorporate various T&D infrastructure improvement projects that they have completed.
-Projects completed during 2011 are included in this Application. - 6.
-These projects are only one aspect of the Companies' compliance strategy, which also currently contemplates new and historic mercantile customer projects, existing residential and other energy efficiency projects, and new projects that have been reviewed by a collaborative of interested stakeholders and included in the Companies' three year Energy Efficiency and Peak Demand Reduction Plan which was filed on December 15, 2009 in Case No. 09-1947-EL-POR et al. - 7.
-The use of the T&D projects is an important aspect of the Companies' overall compliance plan.
-Not only do these projects provide very real energy efficiency results, but they have virtually no incremental compliance costs associated with them.
-The Companies are not seeking cost recovery for these projects in this filing.
+As part of their overall compliance strategy with statutory benchmarks, the Companies intend to incorporate various T&D infrastructure improvement projects that they have completed.
+Projects completed during 2014 are included in this Application.